LeTurt/turtlegod/cryptonote_notes.md

             sec.insert(name, loadEntry(stream));
         }

-So it reads a JSON object, which has *count* number of values in it.
+It reads a JSON object, which has *count* number of values in it.
 These are loaded with readName() and loadEntry().
 This does

     void readName(Common::IInputStream &s, std::string &name)
     {